Contact Information

 Biography

-His most recent book, Martial Law Melodrama: Lino Brocka’s Cinema Politics (U of California Press), studies political discourse in the films of the internationally renowned Filipino director.
-Drawing extensively from primary sources and archival material, the book offers a textured account of anti-authoritarian politics in commercial and independent cinema.
-Martial Law Melodrama engages in a timely discussion of how popular cinema--especially melodrama--registers and responds to authoritarian spells.
+My most recent book, Martial Law Melodrama: Lino Brocka’s Cinema Politics (U of California Press, 2020), examines the inscription of politics in the films of the internationally renowned Filipino director, a frequently bankable maker of commercial films who also pioneered politically committed filmmaking and queer cinema in the Global South.
+Drawing extensively from archival material and research on melodrama, the book offers an eye-opening account of anti-authoritarian politics in commercial and independent cinema.
+It engages in a timely discussion of how films register and respond to authoritarian spells and fascist regimes, such as the ones currently seizing liberal democracies the world over.
+More broadly, the book offers an innovative and versatile model for interpreting politics in popular film.

-Capino's first book, Dream Factories of A Former Colony: American Fantasies, Philippine Cinema (U of Minnesota Press, 2010) illuminates the decolonial imaginary of Filipino movies, focusing on work from the 1970s to the early 2000s.
-The book, a reconsideration of Philippine film history through the lens of postcolonial critique, won the cultural studies book prize from the Association of Asian American Studies in 2012.
+My first book, Dream Factories of a Former Colony: American Fantasies, Philippine Cinema (U of Minnesota Press, 2010) illuminates the decolonial imaginary and anticolonial thought of Filipino movies, beginning in the immediate post-WWII/post-independence era but focusing on work from the 1970s to the early 2000s.
+Apart from positing Philippine cinema as an assemblage of decolonizing afterimages of Hollywood and US empire in the Philippines, the book also demonstrates how that cinema levels some of the most incisive and imaginative critiques of American geopolitical power to be found in world cinema.
+An unprecedented reconsideration of Philippine film history through the lens of anticolonial critique and postcolonial theory, Dream Factories won the 2012 grand prize in the cultural studies category from the Association for Asian American Studies.

 Research Interests